bevyengine/bevy/README.md

 * Cross Platform: Windows, MacOS, Linux
 * Modern Renderer
     * Multiple Backends: Vulkan, DirectX 11/12, Metal
-    * Flexible "Render Graph" api
+    * Modern and flexible low level "Render Graph" api
-        * Easy to use defaults for beginners
+        * Easy to use high level defaults for beginners
-        * Experts can extend the Render Graph or modify the defaults
+        * Experts can create their own Render Graphs or modify the defaults
 * Expressive UI System
 * Fast iterative compile times
     * the example projects have less than 1 second iterative compiles